Dealing with divorce

 A parental split can often threaten to undermine your own foundations.
 When the two people you pretty much thought of as one go their separate ways, the future can seem quite uncertain.

-Sort it: In many ways your mum and dad's decision to split will actually bring them both closer to you.
+Sort it: In many ways your mum and dad’s decision to split will actually bring them both closer to you.
 Parents are generally aware of how seriously the breakdown of their marriage affects their children.
-Having been preoccupied with sorting out their own problems, now is the time they will make themselves more available for you.
-Often it's this experience which binds you together.
-They might be ending their marriage, but don't for a minute think that your parents are splitting from you.
+Having been preoccupied with sorting out their own problems, now they will make themselves more available for you.
+Often it’s this experience which binds you together.
+They might be ending their marriage, but don’t for a minute think that your parents are splitting from you.
+If you’re worried about how you’ll fit into the divorce process, read our article on how divorce works.